 What is the Midshipmen Battalion?

 The Midshipmen Battalion is the organization that we use to train our future Navy and Marine officers.
-It is composed of two companies, Fox Company (Navy) and Golf Company (Marine).
-Each company has four platoons, composed of freshmen and sophomores, juniors, seniors, and 5th year cadets and MECEP/ECP/STA-21 members.
+It is composed of two companies, November Company (Navy) and Mike Company (Marine).
+Each company has four platoons, composed of freshmen, sophomores, juniors, seniors, 5th year cadets and MECEP members.

 What is the difference between the Midshipmen Battalion and the Corps of Cadets?